What's the reliability of your checkout process?

 Order complete page with the currency service down

 Uh, oh is right!

 It’s worth noting that the first time this test ran, the CurrencyService never recovered after we aborted the attack.
 A manual restart had to be executed.
 This warns us that if this had been a real incident, even automated recovery mechanisms may not have been enough to resolve the problem.

 Here is the Gremlin attack configuration for this test:

 And here we can see the requests per second drop with a complete loss in successful calls across all features.
 We also see gaps in reported latency as calls failed due to the dead CurrencyService.

 All Dependent services failing due to critical workflow interruption

 While currency conversions are something that can be cached locally or retried later in the event of a failure, this was missed in the overall architecture design.
 However, thanks to our chaos tests, workarounds can be built-in before we see these issues in production.

 Uptime is expensive, but incidents are even more so.
-If it’s worth investing time and money into a robust infrastructure, it’s worth the upfront investment of using Chaos Engineering to ensure your application performs as expected.
+If it's worth investing time and money into a robust infrastructure, it's worth the upfront investment of using Chaos Engineering to ensure your application performs as expected.
 Exposing these weaknesses before you deploy to production is key to preemptively identifying issues, not just on your website, but across your fulfillment pipeline.
 A well-designed Chaos Engineering plan can lower your risk of downtime, save you the costs of lost revenue and engineering time, and help you better serve your customers.
-See how easy it can be to get started using Gremlin Free.
+See how easy it can be to get started using Gremlin by requesting a free trial.